+So what exactly has happened with Mario up until now?
 ABC completed their investigation on Thursday, Dec.
 14 after four women accused him of sexual misconduct in an article for Eater published on Monday, Dec.
-11, and they've decided that he needs to go.
+11, and they decided that he needed to go.
 "While we remain unaware of any type of inappropriate behavior involving him and anyone affiliated with our show, ABC takes matters like this very seriously as we are committed to a safe work environment and his past behavior violates our standards of conduct," said the network, according to TMZ.

 “He just went to town, and I was so shocked,” she recalled.
 “Jaw on the ground, I just stepped back from him in utter disgust and walked away.”
 The others also shared stories of similar incidents that involved Mario grabbing them from behind or pressing into them.

 The women said they kept quiet out of fear.
 "He has clear intent on being threatening when he is wronged," one of the victims, who reportedly worked for the chef in the 1990s, explained.
 "And the level of vindictiveness is very chilling.
 So, it never occurred to me to share tales out of school.”